Azure-GOT/Downloading-Files/Reduce cost with Azure VMs/Reduce Cost with Azure Virtual Machines.md

 # Reduce Cost with Azure Virtual Machine

-VM insights monitors the performance and health of your virtual machines, including their running processes and dependencies on other resources.
-This could be helpful in determining the ways to reduce the cost of Virtual Machine
+VM insights monitors the performance and health of the virtual machines, including their running processes and dependencies on other resources.
+This could be helpful in determining the ways to reduce the cost of Virtual Machines.

 The cost of the virtual machine depends on various conditions:
 - The size of virtual machine
 - The region where the VM is deployed
 - The operating system of the VM

 We will consider some situations for which we can reduce the cost associate to Azure Virtual Machines.
-For that you should have
-Vitual Machines deployed in your subscription.
+For that you should have Vitual Machines deployed in your subscription.

 ## Step 1: Create the dependent resources